 Current Gen2 ring customers will get “early access” (no idea what this means), 50€ discount, and a free lifetime Oura membership.
 To get these benefits, you must order the new ring within next 14 days through the link in the in-app pop-up message or related email you should’ve got from Oura.
 I didn’t receive that email, but apparently it should’ve been sent to all existing customers.

 EDIT 1: There seems to be more than one type of offer for existing customers.
 A friend who bought Gen2 ring recently, got 100€ discount instead of 50€ discount offer.
 Rest of the offer is the same as the one I got.

 Also, instead of receiving the “personalized offer” email, some have received an email saying that their personalized offer email is coming within the next 48 hours.
 So, an email about an upcoming email… And I haven’t received either one those.

-EDIT 2: Here’s my referral link that will give first three buyers 50€ / $50 discount and 6 months of Oura Membership for free.
+EDIT 2: Here’s my referral link for 50€ / $50 discount and 6 months of Oura Membership for free.
 This discount works for new customers as well!

 There’s still A LOT of questions up in the air for which Oura hasn’t provided official FAQ yet.
 EDIT 3: There’s now an official Oura Membership FAQ.
 Here’s the original FAQ I had put together from their social media comments: